-Learning the common polyatomic ions is a right of passage for all chemistry classes.
-The good news, is that many of these ions are really cool, reactive, and or colorful.
+Learning the common polyatomic ions is a rite of passage for all chemistry students.
+The good news is that many of these ions are really cool, reactive, and colorful.
 So let’s jump right in and look at the list of common polyatomic ions.
-Afterwards, we’ll share some cool facts about these ions, and talk about some not-so common ones.
+Afterwards, we’ll share some cool facts about these ions, and talk about some not-so-common ones.
 If you haven’t yet, review our article on cations and anions.

 Covered in other articles:

 List of the polyatomic ions you will see most often.
 Be sure to know these by heart!

 The ions in this list, although less common than the first list, are still seen quite frequently in chemistry – so we suggest you learn these as well.

 Hydrogen Sulfite HSO3– (Bisulfite)